parazeeknova/nyxtext/.github/README.md

 ### Is NyxText written in NyxText?

 Not at the moment.
-We are writing the very first version in `VSCodium`, but will use it when we are done with basic features.
+We are writing the very first version in `Neovim`, but will use it when we are done with basic features.

 ### Why is it named NyxText?